CARLI/letters-addressfrom-editor/README.md

 I was hoping to allow anyone with "Letter Administrator" privileges, but I'm not sure how to do that.

-I have found example code that restricts access to a specific role in the Cloud App tuturials here:
+I have found example code that restricts access to a specific role in the Cloud App tutorials here:

 https://github.com/ExLibrisGroup/cloudapp-tutorials/blob/tutorials/cloudapp/src/app/configuration/configuration.component.ts#L68